amit1906/PokemonApiAutomation/readme.txt

 - I added prints (logging) to each action do i'm doing within the helpers methods, like sending requests, asserting, etc...

+- I added comments in the code in case some implementation is not clear.

+Thanks